How to Take Money out of a 401(K) Plan

 What If You Are the Beneficiary of a 401(K) Plan?

 If you are the beneficiary of a 401(k) plan, you'll have a little bit different rules that apply to taking money out of the 401(k) plan.
-Your choices will depend on whether you were the spouse of the 401(k) plan participant or a non-spouse, and whether the 401(k) plan participant was age 70 ½ or not.
+Your choices will depend on whether you were the spouse of the 401(k) plan participant or a non-spouse, and whether the 401(k) plan participant had reached age 70 ½.